Mazda 2 Insurance Rates

 Rates are averaged for all Mazda 2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Mazda 2 Insurance
+How to Find Cheaper Mazda 2 Insurance

-- It is possible to save approximately $100 per year just by quoting early and online
+- You may be able to save around $100 per year simply by quoting early and online

-- Increasing comprehensive and collision deductibles can save around $200 each year
+- Increasing policy deductibles can save around $200 each year

 Rate Tables and Charts